 Breast augmentation with breast implants can help women who would like to add volume and enhance the contours of their breasts.
-Whether you have had lifelong dissatisfaction with the size of your breasts, or if you have experienced a loss of breast volume after pregnancy or weight loss, breast augmentation can help you reach your goals.
+Whether you are dissatisfied with the size of your breasts, or if you have experienced a loss of breast volume after pregnancy or weight loss, breast augmentation can help you reach your goals.
 As one of the most common plastic surgery procedures performed each year, breast augmentation has helped numerous women regain confidence in their appearance.

 In your surgical consultation, Dr. Scott Miller will listen to your aesthetic goals and address any questions or concerns you may have about breast augmentation.
 His goal is to help you understand the pros and cons of the procedure, as well as how breast surgery will affect your body.
 Dr. Miller will explain your options regarding how the surgery is performed, which includes incision location, breast implant types, and implant location.
 Depending on your specific needs and goals, other procedures, such as a breast lift, can often be performed in tandem with your breast augmentation for an even greater enhancement to the breasts.
 Breast augmentation procedures are fully customized to your individual needs to help you achieve the most natural-looking results.